-Sunrise Peak Trail is a 3 mile moderately trafficked out and back trail located near Stevenson, WA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+Sunrise Peak Trail is a 3.5 mile moderately trafficked out and back trail located near Stevenson, Washington that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until October.

 Access to the hike is straight forward.
 FR 23 to FR2324.There are two parking lots.
 One for large vehicles below the trailhead and a small parking area for 2 or 3 vehicles.

 This is a hiking trail but primarily used by motorcyclist.
 Because of this, the trails are mostly straight and steep.
 There are few switchbacks and most of the trail is deeply rutted making hiking more difficult.
 Bring poles, for the ruts and the steepness.
 If you plan a hike here, plan on motorcycles.
 Many of them.
 On the day we went, 6 passed us and of course along with the amazing view, were the amazing sounds of motorcycles.
 One guy was particularly nice and showed us pics he had taken of the area on his ride.

 That being said, this hike is well worth it!
 The views are gorgeous.
 A 4 mountain view.
 Mt.
 Rainier, Mount St. Helens, Mt.
 Adams and Mt.
 Hood in the distance for much of the way and other peaks I could not identify.
 If you've hiked Juniper Ridge or Peak, you get a great view of that also.
 On top its a 360 degree view.
 But beware of the flies.
 The whole hike is covered with them!
 On top, there were thousands.
 Swarms of flies.
 You couldn't spend more that 30 seconds there without being covered.
 I guess we chose the wrong time of year.
 Later in the season should be fine.
 I think?